 • If you take the T, get off at a station on the side of Boylston Street where you want to watch the race.
 You will not be allowed to cross Boylston Street, and underpasses will be jammed - so pick your station carefully.

-• Boston hotels fill to capacity during the weekend before the Marathon, and hotel rates soar significantly higher than usual.
+• Boston hotels typically fill to capacity during the weekend before the Marathon, and hotel rates soar significantly higher than usual.
 To get the best deal, make your Boston hotel reservations as early as possible.
 You can find Marathon hotel suggestions here, including a few where you can watch the race from your room.

-• April weather in Boston is unpredictable . . . and so is Boston Marathon weather.
+• April weather in Boston is unpredictable, and so is Boston Marathon weather.
 Neither icy rain, broiling heat, nor wind storms deter the Marathon runners - but they may greatly diminish your viewing comfort.
 Dress in layers, and bring umbrellas and/or water bottles as common sense dictates.
 If you're not 100% committed to watching the runners, you may want to have a "Plan B" - so try these bad-weather alternatives.

 Best Places to Watch the Boston Marathon

-Depending on the weather, 500,000 or more people turn out to watch the race.
 When the weather hits the "perfect" mark (ie, not too frigid, not sweltering hot, no sleet, snow, or torrential rains), the number of Marathon spectators easily soars to over a million.

 Boston Marathon weather varies dramatically based on the year - find out more here